jo-pouradier/tele-notify-bot/README.md

 # My telegram bot to get homelab notification

+Part of this project are higly inspired from [grpc-go examples](https://github.com/grpc/grpc-go/tree/master/examples)

 ## Goal

 After some issue with my Raspberry Pi, AKA Cpu throttle, I wanted a way to get notification and metrics of my servers of my homelab.